Job Prospects... At a glance

 *Three years after completion of Bachelor Degree - Education.

-Teachers are not on Immigration New Zealand’s skill shortage lists, but the related occupation university lecturer is on the immediate skill shortage list for all regions.
+Teachers are on Immigration New Zealand’s Regional skill shortage lists, for all regions.
 If a job is on the list, it indicates that the government is actively encouraging skilled workers in those occupations to work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz